selma-Bentaiba/selma-Bentaiba.github.io/_notes/learn_to_learn.markdown

 ## Open Mind; If you think you can't do it, you can't do it

+"In 1939, a misunderstanding brought about surprising results.
+Near the beginning of a class, Professor Neyman wrote two problems on the blackboard.
+Dantzig arrived late and assumed that they were a homework assignment.
+According to Dantzig, they "seemed to be a little harder than usual", but a few days later he handed in completed solutions for both problems, still believing that they were an assignment that was overdue.
+Six weeks later, an excited Neyman eagerly told him that the "homework" problems he had solved were two of the most famous unsolved problems in statistics."[[1]](https://en.wikipedia.org/wiki/George_Dantzig)

 ## Gather; Find all the resources on the topic you possibly can

 ## Experiment; Try everything that you possibly can